magnolia-cms/headless-documentation/docs/getting-started/hello-hosted-deploy-spa.md

 npm run start
 ```

-> The app is running locally, but ... with no content. :( Thanks CORS!
+> The app is running locally!

 Log into the Magnolia UI running on your `Public` instance.
 The URL is:
 `[YOUR_PUBLIC_URL]/.magnolia/admincentral`

-Perform the same install of the CORS headers as [in the previous tutorial](/docs/getting-started/hello-hosted-headless#cors))

 Refresh your browser, the content loads now!

-(If it is still not working, check the browser developer tools for hints, especially the `Console` and `Network` tool.)
+(If it is not working, check the browser developer tools for hints, especially the `Console` and `Network` tool.)

 ## Local SPA Development